 About Leo Dunson

-Leo Dunson is an African American preacher, entrepreneur, and U.S. Army combat veteran whose life’s work stands at the intersection of faith, discipline, and public leadership.
-He holds a Master’s degree in Applied Ministry from Liberty University and a Bachelor’s degree in Political Science from the University of Nevada, Las Vegas, equipping him to speak with authority in both spiritual and civic arenas.
+Academically, he holds a Master’s degree in Applied Ministry from Liberty University and a Bachelor’s degree in Political Science from the University of Nevada, Las Vegas.

 Military Career